Ottoman architecture: Palaces and leisure gardens

 Exemplifying this Ottoman trend, the gardens in Topkapı Palace were laid out according to the existing topography and emphasized naturalism over geometry.
 Some were organized as formal gardens whereas others took the appearance of semi-natural parks, with some sections consisting of formal parterres that were then placed inside larger informal garden areas.
-Sultan Suleyman was a lover of gardens and employed some 2,500 gardeners to tend to roses, cypresses, and other flowering plants in the palace grounds.
+Sultan Suleiman was a lover of gardens and employed some 2,500 gardeners to tend to roses, cypresses, and other flowering plants in the palace grounds.
 Ahmed III had a tulip garden planted in the Fourth Court of the palace, just outside the Circumcision Room.

 One documented exception to the general trend of informal design was the Karabali Garden, laid out in the early 16th century in Kabataş (a district of Istanbul).
 It had four symmetrical quadrants divided by axial paths, making it an uncommon example of the chahar bagh-type garden in an Ottoman context.

 Garden pavilions were a common feature of palaces and private gardens, designed to provide shelter for residents and visitors as they enjoyed views of the gardens.
 They are depicted in many Ottoman miniature paintings.
 They were often simple open kiosks with arches or columns supporting a sloped roof, but there were also more monumental tower-pavilions such as the Tower of Justice in Topkapı Palace or the Cihannüma in the Edirne Palace.

 Ottoman sultans and elites built many other palaces, leisure kiosks, and estates, especially along the shores of the Bosphorus and the Sea of Marmara around Istanbul.
-An illustration of the Bosphorus from 1738–9 shows many walled gardens lining both of its shores.
+An illustration of the Bosphorus from 1738–1739 shows many walled gardens lining both of its shores.
 These waterside palaces often had one side overlooking the water and the other side overlooking gardens.
-The Topkapı-style tradition of a sprawling palace with multiple pavilions amidst gardens made a comeback in the late 19th century when Sultan Abdulhamid II (r.
-1876–1909) moved his residence to the new Yıldız Palace, which is set inside a large park area on the slopes overlooking the Bosphorus.
+The Topkapı-style tradition of a sprawling palace with multiple pavilions amidst gardens made a comeback in the late 19th century when Sultan Abdulhamid II moved his residence to the new Yıldız Palace, which is set inside a large park area on the slopes overlooking the Bosphorus.